Petar Zivkovic

 The Sovereign

-The Queen and Prince Charles sitting on thronesHer Majesty the Queen ascended the throne in 1952 and was crowned in 1953.
-She is the elder daughter of HM King George VI.
-As Queen she is Sovereign of Australia and all government, justice and national defence is carried out in her name.
-An oath of allegiance to the Queen is a fundamental criterion of membership in the Australian body politic.
-She stands above all political matters.
-Although the Queen is usually resident in the UK, her presence wherever it may be, ensures that the machinations of overbearing politicians are ultimately kept in check as she remains the ultimate check on procedural correctness.
+His Majesty the King became King of Australia immediately upon the death of his Mother, Queen Elizabeth II, on September 8th 2022.
+He was crowned along with Camilla the Queen Consort on 6 May 2023.
+As King he is Sovereign of Australia and all government, justice and national defence is carried out in his name.
+An oath of allegiance to the King is a fundamental criterion of membership in the Australian body politic.
+He stands above all political matters.
+Although the King is usually resident in the UK, his presence wherever it may be, ensures that the machinations of overbearing politicians are ultimately kept in check as he remains the ultimate check on procedural correctness.

 Governor-General

-The Sovereign is represented throughout Australia by the Governor-General (see separate section) who is appointed by her on the advice of her Prime Minister and in each state she is represented by a Governor who is again appointed by her on the advice of her State Premier.
+The Sovereign is represented throughout Australia by the Governor-General (see separate section) who is appointed by the King on the advice of his Australian Prime Minister and in each state he is represented by a Governor who is again appointed by him on the advice of his State Premier.
 All Governors and Governors-General are Australian citizens.
 Whilst in office the Governor-General is in effect the head of state and performs all national regal functions in the absence of the monarch.
-The Queen is kept abreast of affairs by her Governor-General.
-Only the Queen can remove a Governor or Governor-General from his post.
+The King is kept abreast of affairs by her Governor-General.
+Only the King can remove a Governor or Governor-General from his post.

 Royal Assent

-The Governor-General may reserve a parliamentary bill "for the Queen's pleasure"; that is withhold his consent to the bill and present it to the sovereign for her personal decision.
-Under the constitution, the Sovereign also has the power to disallow a bill within one year of the Governor-General having granted Royal Assent.This power, however, has never been used nor would be as the Queen always accepts the advice of her ministers but it might be suggested that Royal Prerogatives exist as warnings to those who might prefer to ignore or deviously subvert the checks and balances our system of governance has in place to protect us.
+The Governor-General may reserve a parliamentary bill "for the King's pleasure"; that is withhold his consent to the bill and present it to the sovereign for his personal decision.
+Under the constitution, the Sovereign also has the power to disallow a bill within one year of the Governor-General having granted Royal Assent.This power, however, has never been used nor would be as the King always accepts the advice of his ministers but it might be suggested that Royal Prerogatives exist as warnings to those who might prefer to ignore or deviously subvert the checks and balances our system of governance has in place to protect us.

-The Queen is a practising Christian and, since the Church of England is Britain's established religion, by law she is required to be the Supreme Governor of that Church.
+The King is a practising Christian and, since the Church of England is Britain's established religion, by law he is required to be the Supreme Governor of that Church.
 However, Australia has no established religion and the monarch plays no formal part in the Anglican Church of Australia.

 • published this page in Nationhood 2020-06-25 08:45:42 +1000